Do you know the ordinances of the heavens?

 • God did not create by fiat anything that could be created using natural processes.
 This is a self-limitation that God imposed so that scientific discoveries relating to the creation process would accurately reflect what in fact occurred.
 God did not create "holes in my socks" to give a false appearance of age (As Bertrand Russell suggested)03.

-4. God intentionally designed his creative work so that it would reveal his methods and handiwork to the skillful observer.
+4. God intentionally designed his creative work so that it would reveal his methods and handiwork to the skillful and persistent observer.

 This is the silent speech in Psalm 19.